Our range of treatments

-Abcesses get painfull when bactria reach a high level and there is swelling in the gum and sometimes on the face.
+Abcesses get painfull when bacteria reach a high level and there is swelling in the gum and sometimes on the face.

 A short course of antibiotic may help calm an acute phase.
-There is no more blood vessel to carry the antibiotic inside the tooth, there it does not tackle the bacteria lying in there which continues to multiply.
+There is no more blood vessel to carry the antibiotic inside the tooth so it does not tackle the bacteria lying inside the root canals of the tooth which continues to multiply.

 That's why acute phase of on abcess will reoccur usually more often and more severe each time.